brmson/dataset-sts/README.md

 or contradiction or just topic relatedness.
 We may include such datasets as well.)

-This repo aims to gather a variety of standard datasets for training and evaluating such models in a single place, with the base belief that it should be possible to build generic models for *f_b* that aren't tailored to particular tasks (and even multitask learning should be possible).
+This repo aims to gather a variety of standard datasets and tools for training and evaluating such models in a single place, with the base belief that it should be possible to build generic models for *f_b* that aren't tailored to particular tasks (and even multitask learning should be possible).

 Most of the datasets are pre-existing; text similarity datasets that may be redistributed (at least for research purposes) are included.
 Always check